russellromney/simplekv/README.rst

 and it supports a number of backends, including the filesystem, SQLAlchemy, MongoDB, Redis and Amazon S3/Google Storage.

+RUSSELL ROMNEY EDITS: This repo has a few edits, specifically a built-in base-class option to pickle the passed object.

 Installation
 ------------
 simplekv is `available on PyPI <http://pypi.python.org/pypi/simplekv/>`_ and